West Building, Service Level WS30

 How can Upward Bound help students succeed?

-- Services are provided that increase academic success, college readiness and personal responsibility
+- Services are provided which will increase academic success, college readiness and personal responsibility

 - Students are tracked and progress is monitored to help them succeed in school & immediate feedback and assistance is provided when they are struggling